Quantenradierer/SINner/README.md

 This project is still work in progress.
 If you see something strange or something isn't working just write me!
 I am always eager to help, even for small things.

-SINner is an application to create NPCs for Shadowrun Pen&Paper.
+Schattenakte is an application to create NPCs for Shadowrun Pen&Paper.
 It uses GPT for NPCs description, and midjourney to create images.
 The image generation is a bit of manual labor currently, since there is no actual API.